vladignatyev/fantastic-palm-tree/README.md

 ```

 The script prints a metrics summary to the console and, unless `--no-plot` is passed, displays the equity curve and price
 action using the visualization helpers.
 You can modify the argument values to test different parameter combinations.
+If your
+market charges trading fees, specify them with `--maker-fee` and `--taker-fee` (decimal rates).
+The backtester deducts these
+costs on every fill and exposes the aggregate value through the `total_fees` metric.

 To automatically search for parameters that maximize the Sharpe ratio, enable the `--optimize` flag.
 The example below starts
 the optimization from the provided CLI arguments, runs SciPy's bounded minimizer under the hood, prints the best Sharpe-driven